Events and Education

 Cultural Safety Training for Medical Health Professionals

-AJ is of Wiradjuri / Wotjobulak background and has over 25 years experience in health & community services and is the recipient of the 2016 Emerging Indigenous Leadership Award.
+AJ is of Wiradjuri / Wotjobulak background and has over 30

-- Identify barriers that affect contemporary Aboriginal & Torres Strait Islander clients & Families
+- Identify factors that affect contemporary Aboriginal & Torres Strait Islander clients & Families

 Further details & pre-program requirements